hypertidy/ncmeta/README.md

 ncmeta
 ======

-Straightforward NetCDF metadata.

-To stand in stead of RNetCDF or ncdf4 for metadata extraction when speed and simplicity is required.
+Straightforward NetCDF metadata for use in building interfaces to this format.

 Installation
 ------------